Before you begin

 - You create a project to group related work

-- You save its current state
+- You save its current protocols or results

 That is enough to get started.

-Individual work and lab work
+Personal work and shared work

-This choice affects who the work is associated with and who can access it.
+- and who can access it.

 If you are unsure which option applies to you, that is expected.
+The Using CellRepo Solo or Team page explains this in more detail.

 When something feels unfamiliar